 Many injured as separatists defy indefinite curfew imposed after day of violent protests against Indian rule.

-Despite a rigid curfew imposed across the region, tens of thousands of protesters took to the streets on Monday, throwing rocks, torching government buildings and chanting “Go India, go back.
+Despite the curfew, thousands of protesters took to the streets on Monday, throwing rocks, torching government buildings and chanting: “Go India, go back.
 We want freedom.”

 Probe urged into Kashmir video

 Clashes over the summer have left 88 civilians dead in Kashmir, mostly killed by security forces.

 AK Antony, the Indian defence minister, said the government was “pained” by the violence and admitted the situation was “very serious”.

 He said that an all-party meeting would be held in New Delhi on Wednesday, and the government would afterwards take a decision on whether to partially lift a 20-year-old emergency law that is despised by many in Kashmir.